Search

 Typically, a feeling of optimism sets up a bull market, and bear markets are the result of worries over the economy.
 There's no doubt that when investors see their retirement accounts and other investments tank over a short period of time, it can be scary.
 But the good news is that since the Great Depression, bear markets have gotten a lot shorter.

-Certainly, not all bear markets end that quickly.
+Certainly, not all bear markets end quickly.
 But over the past several decades, it's taken an average of only two years for stocks to climb back to their previous peak.
 For a long-term investor, that should be a comforting thought.
 Dips in asset prices are almost certain to occur from time to time, but history suggests that they probably won't last all that long moving forward.

-Considerations during a bear market
+Investing during the volatile times of a bear market

 Markets are notoriously difficult to predict.
 But when looking at historical data, certain patterns emerge.
 Among them: bear markets typically only last for a matter of months or a couple of years.